Getting started with MISB 0806

 RVT LS Subordinate Sets

-The RVT LS uses a subordinate Local Sets:
+The RVT LS uses subordinate Local Sets:

 • Point of Interest (POI) Local Set